SIX SONGS (LIEDER) FOR LOW VOICE, OP. 86

 An

-time.
-The first statement has unstable harmony, the second has a
+statement has unstable harmony, the second has a clear half-close,

-clear half-close, and the last lengthens out the half-close over a
+and the last lengthens out the half-close over a slowing, creating

-slowing, creating more anticipation.
-The bass notes are in
+more anticipation.
+The bass notes are in octaves.

-considered a more complex melody with leaps but decided against
+more complex melody with leaps but decided against it.
+The

-it.
-The accompaniment is also in simple chords.
-At the
+accompaniment is also in simple chords.
+At the mention of

-mention of the mysterious question at the end of line 2, the harmony
+the mysterious question at the end of line 2, the harmony makes a

-makes a surprising turn to the related B minor.
-The short
+surprising turn to the related B minor.
+The short minor-key

-the chords becomes more active, creating a flowing line.
-Also,
+becomes more active, creating a flowing line.
+Also, the

 longer notes into two repeated notes, giving the whole passage an